 $700.00 deposit due upon booking.

-Putting an Upstairs, Downstairs spin on our Country House tour, we offer an up-close look at six of Britain’s finest stately homes, each showcasing well preserved servants’ quarters in addition to fabulous state and family rooms, all presented within a leisurely itinerary.
+This year, we’re offering an up-close look at six of Britain’s finest stately homes, each one showcasing fabulous state and family rooms and domestic offices, all presented within a leisurely itinerary.
 Once we check in to our hotel in Buxton, the rest of the tour will be taken as day trips, via luxury coach.

 This morning we transfer via private motor coach to Grade I listed Tatton Park

 , one of the most complete estates to come under the care of the National Trust.
 It comprises the neo-classical mansion, extensive, award winning gardens, a working farm and a 1,000 acre deer park.
 Below stairs, we will gain a striking picture of the number of servants and level of domestic management necessary to run such a large establishment.
 Afterwards, there will be time to explore the gardens and grounds on your own and to visit the gift shop or stop for lunch.
 This afternoon we’ll transfer to the Old Hall Hotel in Buxton, where we’ll be staying for the remainder of the tour.

 , family seat of the Earl and Countess of Harewood and now film set, having stood in for Buckingham Palace during the filming of ITV’s Victoria

 .
 The magnificent House displays fourteen state rooms featuring the work of Robert Adam and extensive domestic rooms below stairs.
 Outside, take some time to stroll the `Capability’ Brown landscapes, the award winning gardens and ornamental lakes.

 Today, our morning drive brings us to Shugborough Hall